maxwellau2/SC2006-Milestone-1/README.md

-Here's an updated README that includes Docker setup instructions with Docker Compose:

----

 # ReportQuest Project

 This project is a fault reporting system built with a **React frontend** and a **FastAPI backend**.
 Users can report issues, view reports, and earn rewards, while administrators and authorities can manage reports and user data.